 Intro to Quantitative Reasoning may be the last Math class students take in College.Appropriate for students in: English/Languages, Fine Arts, Humanities, Performing

 - MATH 1040 (Completion of MATH I, II, III with an average grade of "C" or better in all three

-or better) or (ACT MATH Score 22 or better) or (SAT MATH score of 550 or better).
+of 50 or better OR ACT Math score of 22 ).
 Includes descriptive and inferential statistical methods.
 Topics include sampling

 design, descriptive statistics, linear regression and correlation, probability, sampling

 distributions, and hypothesis testing and confidence intervals.
 MATH 1040 may be the

 last Math class students take in college.
 Appropriate for study in: History, Geography, or Social Sciences

 - MATH 1050 (Completion of MATH I, II, III with an average grade of "C" or better and Prerequisites: C or better in (MATH 1060) OR Accuplacer AAF score of 245 or better